DLN492/Nic.D.L./abstract.md

 ### [EN]

-**Project Nature:** A minimal, hardware-agnostic computational ecosystem designed to identify asymptotic invariants within complex stochastic systems.
+A minimal, hardware-agnostic computational ecosystem designed to identify asymptotic invariants within complex stochastic systems.

 **Core Mechanism:** By integrating proprietary engines (**NeuroCore™**, **ASHI**, **HDE**), the framework performs dimensional reduction on data streams (EEG, seismic, network traffic), mapping them into a functional manifold.
 The system identifies the **Homeostatic Anchor ($L \approx 0.55$)** as the metric for structural stability.